Travel Packing List

 Packing Tip: Try to pack with the heavy stuff at the bottom of the pack.
 And, keep all liquids down there too in case they leak!

 Packing Tip 2: Distribute the weight a little.
-In other words don't put all you guide books on the left hand side.
+In other words don't put all your heavy stuff on the left hand side.
 You'll start having back trouble and come off balance easily.
+Distribute the weight as much as possible.

-To carry or not to carry?
-Yes I say.
-A daypack is where your camera, guidebook, water bottle and snacks live.
+To carry on or not to carry on?
+Yes, I say.
+A day pack is where your camera, gadgets, guidebook, water bottle and snacks live.

 If you carry a laptop, try to get a well padded one.
-Lots of pockets for battery's, and the little things you use regularly.
+Lots of pockets for batteries and the little things you use regularly.

 Packing Tip: Always carry some wet towels and/or a mini pocket of tissue paper.
-Some times when the need hits at strange times when you travel, and, their might not be any paper around!
+Sometimes the need hits at strange times when you travel and there might not be any paper around!

 I never had one until the last few years.
-They save backpacks a lot of wear and tear.
+They save backpack and luggage a lot of wear and tear.
 In countries where luggage is stowed on roof tops having rain protection is vital.
 In dry climates they keep the dust out.
+Airlines also tend to take their wear and tear out on a bag so a cover helps prolong its life.

 I opt for key padlocks.
 I had a bad experience with a combination one before.
 Two medium locks and several small ones.
-By medium I mean they should have a loop thin enough for both your main backpack zip loops, and a locker in backpacker hostels.
+By medium I mean they should have a loop thin enough for both your main backpack zip loops and a locker in backpacker hostels or for trekking tea houses or indeed to help secure your valuables.

-The little locks are for your day pack.
+The little locks are for your day pack as a deterrent more than a preventative.
 Just remember not to over do it.
-If some one is going to break into your stuff, they are going to do it.
-The daypack locks are just to keep pickpockets out.
+If someone is going to break into your stuff they are going to do it.
+The day pack locks are just to keep pickpockets out.

 Travel Tip: Wearing a day pack on your chest is only good for seriously crammed areas.
 Again, thieves are pros and I have seen criminals slit a front back with a razor blade.
 The contents just drop out and the stunned traveler never even notices!